What Does Mandatory Minimum Mean in a Federal Criminal Case?

 What it means is, if you get convicted for that crime – let's take the drug situation, which is unfortunately common – where someone's facing a 10-year mandatory minimum, the minimum sentence the judge can give you is ten years in federal prison served at 85%.

-That doesn't mean they can't give you more time; that means they can't give you less time; so sometimes a person can have no criminal record, and usually, their sentence would be five years, for example, or in the five-year range, but because of the mandatory minimum, the judge can't give him the five years that they would typically give; they must provide at least ten years.
+That doesn't mean they can't give you more time; that means they can't give you less time.
+So sometimes, a person can have no criminal record, and usually, their sentence would be five years, for example, or in the five-year range.
+But because of the mandatory minimum, the judge can't give him the five years that they would typically give; they must provide at least ten years.

 So, the next question becomes, how do we avoid that 10-year mandatory minimum because we don't want it?
 The way you do that is twofold: